The frequently asked questions below are grouped into the following sections to help you quickly find what you need:

 A: Stripe requires the full Social Security Number (SSN) for account verification before reaching $750,000 in total payouts, even if the last four digits were provided during setup.
 To complete this step:

-- Log in to the Stripe Dashboard.
+- Log in to the Stripe dashboard.

-- Select the Settings icon (gear in the top right).
+- Select the Settings icon (⚙).

 - Go to Business > Business Details.